foundry-rs/starknet-foundry/docs/src/appendix/cheatcodes/tx_info.md

 A structure used for setting individual fields in `TxInfo` All fields are optional, with optional value meaning as defined:
-- `None` means that the field is going to be reset to default value
+- `None` means that the field is going to be reset to the initial value
 - `Some(n)` means that the value will be set to the `n` value
 ```
 struct TxInfoMock {